 NATIONAL TRUST (ACT) HERITAGE WALKS

 Heritage Walks are open to all so please let people know about walks that may be of interest to them.
 Walks are usually held on the fourth Sunday of the month.
-Walks will commence at 9.30 am from the meeting point set out under each walk and will last between 1 ½ to 2 hours.
+Walks will commence at 9.30 am (unless advised otherwise) from the meeting point set out under each walk and will last between 1 ½ to 2 hours.
 Numbers are limited and bookings are essential.
-See each walk for link to the booking site.
 Please read the Guidelines for Walkers before booking.